ichurkin/android-about-page/README.md

 <img src="/resources/cover.png" width="80%" alt="Android About Page Cover"/>

-This library allows to generate beautiful About Pages with less effort, it's fully customizable and supports opening specific intent
+This library allows to generate beautiful About Pages with less effort, it's fully customizable and supports opening specific intent.
+Added simple HTML tags support for description.

 ```java
 View aboutPage = new AboutPage(this)